ltgcgo/docs/src/ltgc/encode.md

 	</tr></tbody>
 </table></div>

+None of the encodings listed are involved with patent concerns.
 Read below for further details.

 ## Rasterized image encoding
 ### Lossy still